rashidshamloo/fem_026_testimonials-grid-section/README.md

 - Making changes to the grid layout based on different breakpoints
 - Force updating React components when needed
 - Writing and using utility functions in React
+- Using `sr-only` class in Tailwind CSS for accessibility

 ### Useful resources